shalatan/shalatan.github.io/android.md

     }
   }
   ```
+  - `CoroutineScope` : Coroutines launched within a CoroutineScope are automatically cancelled when the associated lifecycle component is destroyed, helping to manage the lifecycle of coroutines.
   - `coroutineScope` : coroutineScope builder will suspend itself until all coroutines started inside of it are complete, hence there's no way to return from `callTwoAPI` until all coroutines are completed.
   ***Cancels whenever any of the children coroutine fails*** meaning if one network request fails, all of the others request would be cancelled immediately.
   - `supervisorScope` : supervisorScope builder won't cancel children when one them fails.